-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Appropriately Assigned Teachers, Access to Curriculum- Aligned Instructional Materials, and Safe, Clean, and Functional School Facilities No teachers are 2021.2022 0 teachers are mis- assigned, 0 positions are vacant • 100% of students have access to standards aligned instructional materials.
-Maintain 100% of Misassigned teachers.
-Maintain 100% of student access to standards aligned instructional materials. • FIT Score: Forest Hill 97.99
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Access Aligned Materia Clean, oriately ed Teachers, to Curriculum- l Instructional als, and Safe, and Functional Facilities As reported on each school's 2020.2021 SARC: • No teachers are missasigned, no positions are vacant • 100% of students 2021.2022 0 teachers are mis- assigned, 0 positions are vacant • 100% of students have access to standards aligned 2022.2023 0 teachers are mis- assigned, 0 positions are vacant • 100% of students have access to standards aligned Maintain 0% of Misassigned teachers.
+Maintain 100% of student access to standards aligned instructional materials. • FIT Score: